-Governments and agencies are struggling to coordinate effective disaster relief programs.
+With the rise of natural disasters exacerbated by climate change, governments and agencies struggle to coordinate effective relief programs.
 Artificial intelligence (AI), machine learning (ML), and natural language processing (NLP) can help.
 Here’s how.

 The cost of natural disasters is at an all-time high